With CleanMyDrive 2 you can:

 With CleanMyDrive you can maintain your removable drives by using its built-in, automated cleanup feature.
-To enable it, insert your drive, click the lights on the left side of the main CleanMyDrive menu, and turn on the Keep It Clean From Junk On Unmount switch.
-Another way to do this is to select Clean All Drives Automatically in the Preferences window.
+To enable it, insert your drive, click on the Settings icon to the left of your drive’s icon in CleanMyDrive 2, and turn on the Automatic cleanup switch.

-CleanMyDrive can clean thumb drives and USB media storages.
-If you wish to clean hard drives as well, you should check out our all-in-one, Mac cleaning solution called
+CleanMyDrive can clean USB flash drives, SD cards, external hard drives.
+If you wish to clean internal drives as well, you should check out our all-in-one Mac cleaning app called

 CleanMyDrive shows your Time Machine drive in its main menu but does not clean it.
-This is due to the fact that CleanMyDrive is automatically set to ignore drives larger than 16 GB.
-You can change this setting in the Cleaning tab of CleanMyDrive’s Preferences.
+This is due to the fact that cleaning your Time Machine drive may corrupt Time Machine backups located on the drive even if you aren't performing any actions with the backups.

-No, CleanMyDrive does not monitor your drives when you don't see the icon in the OS X menu bar.
-However, you can have CleanMyDrive launch automatically on startup by enabling this setting, which is located in CleanMyDrive’s Preferences.
+No, CleanMyDrive does not monitor your drives unless it’s running (make sure you see CleanMyDrive’s icon in the menu bar).
+However, you can have CleanMyDrive launch automatically on startup by enabling this in CleanMyDrive’s Preferences.

 CleanMyDrive erases useless files completely, to the point where they cannot be restored.